 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We love sprinkling pretty sparkling sugar on top of them.
-You can also whip up a simple confectioner's sugar glaze!
-We also use vinegar and milk in place of buttermilk.
-It has the same effect and you don't need to buy a huge container of buttermilk!
+You can also whip up a simple confectioner's sugar glaze or use vinegar and milk in place of buttermilk.
+It has the same effect and you don't need to buy a huge container of buttermilk.

 Make sure to cook the scones on parchment paper so they do not stick to the plan.
 You can also grease a pan with a little oil or butter.

-Serve them with hot tea, jam, and butter!
-Make them for your loved one or for guests who are visiting!
+Serve them with hot tea, jam, and butter.
+Make them for your loved ones or for guests who are visiting.
 Anyone will be happy to wake up to these sweet little beauties!

 - 2 1/2 cups flour